Time-Dependent Dephasing and Quantum Transport: The Model

-where $\sigma_i^+$ is the operator causing transition from ground to excited state in site $i$, $\sigma_i^-=(\sigma_i^+)^\dag$, $\sigma^z_i$ and $\omega_i$ are the Pauli $z$ operator and the energy associated with $i$th site, respectively, and $\lambda_i$ is the coupling constant between sites $i$ and $i+1$.
-This model has been extensively used to describe quantum transport, and this kind of interaction can be implemented, for instance, in the context of trapped ions and circuit QED {\cite{Maier, Casparis}.
+where $\sigma_i^+$ is the operator causing transition from ground to excited state in site $i$, \mbox{$\sigma_i^-=(\sigma_i^+)^\dag$}, $\sigma^z_i$ and $\omega_i$ are the Pauli $z$ operator and the energy associated with $i$th site, respectively, and~$\lambda_i$ is the coupling constant between sites $i$ and $i+1$.
+This model has been extensively used to describe quantum transport, and~this kind of interaction can be implemented, for~instance, in~the context of trapped ions and circuit QED~\cite{Maier, Hauke, Casparis}.

-In turn, the chain is considered to be locally coupled to incoherent energy sources, responsible for incoherent injection and extraction of energy.
+In turn, the~chain is considered to be locally coupled to incoherent energy sources, responsible for incoherent injection and extraction of energy.
 More specifically, we consider energy injection at site $1$ and extraction at site $k$, where $2\leq k \leq N$.
-This situation is described by the following terms, to be added to the master equation
+This situation is described by the following terms, to~be added to the master equation

-where $\kappa_{\text{inj}}\,(\kappa_{\text{ext}})$ describes the rate of injection (extraction) of energy into (out) the chain.
-In order to simplify the notation, we omitted the time-dependence of $\rho(t)$ in Eq.\eqref{InOut}.
-From now on, we will adopt this simplified notation.
+where $\kappa_{\text{inj}}\,(\kappa_{\text{ext}})$ describes the rate of injection (extraction) of energy into (out of) the chain.
+In order to simplify the notation, we omitted the time-dependence of $\rho(t)$ in Equation \eqref{InOut}.
+From now on, we will adopt this simplified~notation.

 Finally, we consider that each site is also subjected to local dephasing.
-This assumption of local coupling to the environment is reasonable for weak intercoupling strength between the sites of the chain when compared to the local frequencies \cite{Gonzalez, Hofer, DeChiara, Mitchison, McConnella, Santos}.
+This assumption of local coupling to the environment is reasonable for a weak intercoupling strength between the sites of the chain when compared to the local frequencies~\cite{Gonzalez, Hofer, DeChiara, Mitchison, McConnella, Santos}.
 For the sake of simplicity, we will assume that each site is subjected to equivalent dephasing environments.
-Therefore, the total dephasing to which the chain is subjected is given by
+Therefore, the~total dephasing to which the chain is subjected to is given by

 Then, non-Markovianity is the result of $\gamma(t)$ assuming negative values.
-Finally, the total master equation representing the evolution of the system will read
+Finally, the~total master equation representing the evolution of the system will read

+The reason why we do not consider a general local environment as in Equation~(\ref{GeneralME}), which contains all Pauli matrices, is that we want to have a fair comparison among cases where the only way energy can enter or leave the chain is by means of the same mechanism of incoherent injection and extraction of energy caused by Equation~(\ref{InOut}). \cite{Liu} has shown that it is possible to simulate arbitrary pure-dephasing dynamics of a qubit through a generic dephasing simulator for one-qubit dephasing.
+In~this way, it is important to point out that all time-dependent dephasing models discussed here would be experimentally implementable using the results tools of \cite{Liu}.